ZLaTaN003/Car-Auctions/README.md

 This project contains about 5 models and made use of all 3 relations OnetoOne OnetoMany and ManytoMany  i have made use of relation between the models to acheive various features like for example the upvote system and i also have made use js code  for client side manipulation in most of my template so the project is quite Complex

-## Files Content
+## Files Conten
 Modelform for Profile Section

  -create view -The view Responsible for adding User details used in Cv

 -login,logout,register views

 -profile view responsible for Profile section

 -jobfromlink view responsible for server side api request to adzuna jobs api where i fetch the latest job openings

 -cv This is the view where i create a Html template which i will later use in xhtml2pdf

 -cvtopdf This view converts the Template to Pdf Format

-        -list This view is used to show the list of CV submited by various users
+list This view is used to show the list of CV submited by various users

-        -likecv This endpoint allows to implement the like feature  in which users can upvote other users cv (made use of JsonResponse)
+likecv This endpoint allows to implement the like feature  in which users can upvote other users cv (made use of JsonResponse)

-        -edit This view allows users to delete thier CV after they generated a pdf that they dont like
+edit This view allows users to delete thier CV after they generated a pdf that they dont like

-        -sectionlist This is responsible for giving users a wide range of field teams which they can join
+sectionlist This is responsible for giving users a wide range of field teams which they can join

-        -join/leave section These views makes users able to join and leave sections
+        join/leave section These views makes users able to join and leave sections

-        -sectionusers This section shows the list of users in each section
+        sectionusers This section shows the list of users in each section

 Models.py